kinsingo/SNU_BMT_GUI_Submitter_Windows/README.md

   2.1) For Windows users: Open PowerShell / For Linux users: Open the terminal (shell).
   2.2) Navigate to the build directory using the command: [cd build]

-3. Generate the Ninja build system:
-Run the command [cmake -G "Ninja" ..] to execute CMake in the current directory (usually the build directory).
+3. Generate the Ninja build system: (If ninja is not installed, Run the command [sudo apt-get install ninja-build] first) Run the command [cmake -G "Ninja" ..] to execute CMake in the current directory (usually the build directory).
 This command will generate the Ninja build system based on the CMakeLists.txt file located in the parent directory.
 Once successfully executed, the project will be ready to be built using Ninja.

 4. Build the project: